-The Anglican Foundation of Canada (AFC) has announced $337,000 in grants in support of new projects across Canada in its April cycle of awards.
-AFC’s board of directors met in Quebec City on May 23 & 24, 2018 to set its strategic direction and to award grants to over 60 applicants across Canada.
+The Anglican Foundation of Canada (AFC) has announced $450,000 in grants to support new projects across Canada in its May cycle of awards.
+AFC’s board of directors met in Winnipeg on May 22–23, 2019 to review its strategic road map and begin to chart a new course for 2020–2023, in addition to awarding grants to over 60 applicants.

 About the Anglican Foundation of Canada